quicwg/base-drafts/draft-ietf-quic-transport.md

 : The bytes from the designated stream to be delivered.

-A stream frame's Stream Data MUST NOT be empty, unless the FIN bit is set.
+A stream frame's Stream Data MUST NOT be empty, unless the offset is 0 or the FIN bit is set.
 When the FIN flag is sent on an empty STREAM frame, the offset in the STREAM frame is the offset of the next byte that would be sent.

 The first byte in the stream has an offset of 0.
 The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be